 Since joining ISA in 2009, Roady has been active with Center for Food Integrity, Field to Market, U.S. Farmers and Ranchers Alliance and American Agricultural Editors’ Association (AAEA).
 She co-leads Illinois Alphabet Soup group, which encourages networking and education for people who implement sustainability programs in Illinois.
 Under her previous direction as ISA’s communications director, ISA won numerous National Agri-Marketing Association (NAMA) and AAEA awards.

-Roady holds a bachelor’s degree in agricultural communications from the University of Illinois.
-She also has a master’s degree in journalism from Northwestern University’s Medill School of Journalism.
+Roady holds a bachelor’s degree in agricultural communications from the University of Illinois, a master’s degree in journalism from Northwestern University’s Medill School of Journalism, and a master’s degree in organizational leadership from Colorado State University-Global Campus.
 Roady previously worked for University of Illinois Extension and as a journalist.
-She is past chairman of the University of Illinois Agricultural Communications Alumni Leadership Council and received the university’s College of Agricultural Consumer and Environmental Sciences Young Alumni Award.
+She enjoys trail running, creative projects and exploring new places with her two school-age boys.

 Sustainability and nutrient management